DidactHQ/didact-docs/docs/core-concepts/didact-cli/cli-config.md

 To provide important environment variables and app settings for Didact CLI, you need a `cliconfig.json` file.
 This is similar to an `appsettings.json` file that you would find in a standard dotnet project.

+## cliconfig.json path

+The `cliconfig.json` file is created at a default location that Didact CLI searches for upon execution.

 ## cliconfig.json template

 A `cliconfig.json` JSON template file is shown below: